Hajj: First day of Hajj: 8th Dhu al-Hijjah (Tarwiyah Day)

 On the 8th Dhu al-Hijjah, the pilgrims are reminded of their duties.
 They again don the Ihram garments and confirm their intention to make the pilgrimage.
 The prohibitions of Ihram start now.

 The name of Tarwiyah refers to a narration of Ja'far al-Sadiq.
 He described the reason that there was no water at Mount Arafat on the 8th day of Dhu al-Hijjah.
-If pilgrims wanted to stay at Arafat, he would have prepared water from Mecca and carried it by themselves there.
+If pilgrims wanted to stay at Arafat, they would have prepared water from Mecca and carried it by themselves there.
 So they told each other to drink enough.
-Finally, this day called Tarwiyah that means to quench thirst in the Arabic language.
+Tarwiyah means to quench thirst in the Arabic language.
 Tarwiyah Day is the first day of Hajj ritual.
-Also at this day, Husayn ibn Ali began to go to Karbala from Mecca.
-Muhammad nominated to Tarwiyah Day as one of the four chosen days.
+Also on this day, Husayn ibn Ali began to go to Karbala from Mecca.
+Muhammad nominated Tarwiyah Day as one of the four chosen days.

 Mina

 After the morning prayer on the 8th of Dhu al-Hijjah, the pilgrims proceed to Mina where they spend the whole day and offer noon (Note: On Friday, Friday Prayer is Offered, instead of Dhuhr Prayer, at Mina), afternoon, evening, and night prayers.
 The next morning after morning prayer, they leave Mina to go to Arafat.